fuzzygroup/wayfarer/docs/guides/tutorial.md

 end
 {% endhighlight %}

-While we're at it, why not collect all these issues, instead of writing them to stdout immediately?
+While we're at it, why not collect all these issues, instead of printing them to stdout immediately?
 We'll use a Hash and store the page titles keyed by the issue's ID:

 {% highlight ruby %}
 class CollectGithubIssues < Wayfarer::Job